Best Practices for Building a Project Portfolio Steering Committee

 - Identify business risks to the portfolio and come up with ideas and strategies to mitigate

-Although the members of the steering committee typically don’t perform the action they recommend or prescribe, such a committee can create significant business and project value.
-Their distance from daily concerns and operations enables them to look at things with fresh eyes and bring valuable perspectives and insights to the management of the portfolio.
 However, in order to maximize the value and benefits of having a project portfolio steering committee, organizations should make sure that their committee doesn’t evolve into a bureaucratic entity that increases procedural and administrative overhead unnecessarily.
-Where a steering committee coexists with a PMO and/or with other management or governance bodies, it is also essential to make sure their roles and actions are not redundant with each other.
+Where a steering committee coexists with a PMO and other management or governance bodies, it is also essential to ensure their roles are not redundant.

 Here are a few pieces of advice for organizations that are considering setting up a project portfolio steering committee: